You are here

 Research by a team of engineers from The Ohio State University Department of Mechanical and Aerospace Engineering aims to establish a fundamental understanding of blood vessel permeability, which could ultimately improve ways to limit excessive blood vessel growth during disease.

-Co-led by mechanical engineering Assistant Professor Jonathan Song and mechanical engineering Associate Professors Shaurya Prakash and Carlos Castro, the researchers were awarded a $1.7 million grant from the National Institute of Health (NIH) to investigate the biomechanical mechanisms that control the remodeling of blood vessels.
+Co-led by mechanical engineering Assistant Professor Jonathan Song and mechanical engineering Associate Professors Shaurya Prakash and Carlos Castro, the researchers were awarded a $1.7 million grant from the National Institutes of Health (NIH) to investigate the biomechanical mechanisms that control the remodeling of blood vessels.

 “To me,” says Song, “this project represents an ideal collaboration that both leverages and aligns the respective strengths of our labs toward addressing very important questions in biomedical science.”